-- (1) Our investment in mortgage loans receivable is classified as Level 3.
+- (1) Our investment in financing receivable is classified as Level 3.
+At September 30, 2022, the fair value of our financing receivable approximated its carrying value since the asset was acquired during the third quarter of 2022. - (2) Our investment in mortgage loans receivable is classified as Level 3.
 The fair value is determined using a widely accepted valuation technique, discounted cash flow analysis on the expected cash flows.
 The discount rate is determined using our assumption on market conditions adjusted for market and credit risk and current returns on our investments.
-The discount rate used to value our future cash inflows of the mortgage loans receivable at June 30, 2022 and December 31, 2021 was 9.3% and 9.5%, respectively. - (2) Our investments in notes receivable are classified as Level 3.
+The discount rate used to value our future cash inflows of the mortgage loans receivable at September 30, 2022 and December 31, 2021 was 9.2% and 9.5%, respectively. - (3) Our investments in notes receivable are classified as Level 3.
 The discount rate is determined using our assumption on market conditions adjusted for market and credit risk and current returns on our investments.
-The discount rate used to value our future cash flows of the notes receivable at June 30, 2022 and December 31, 2021, were 6.6% and 5.6%, respectively. - (3) Our revolving line of credit and term loans bear interest at a variable interest rate.
-The estimated fair value of our revolving line of credit and term loans approximated their carrying values at June 30, 2022 and December 31, 2021 based upon prevailing market interest rates for similar debt arrangements. - (4) Our obligation under our senior unsecured notes is classified as Level 3 and thus the fair value is determined using a widely accepted valuation technique, discounted cash flow analysis on the expected cash flows.
+The discount rate used to value our future cash flows of the notes receivable at September 30, 2022 and December 31, 2021, were 6.6% and 5.6%, respectively. - (4) Our revolving line of credit and term loans bear interest at a variable interest rate.
+The estimated fair value of our revolving line of credit and term loans approximated their carrying values at September 30, 2022 and December 31, 2021 based upon prevailing market interest rates for similar debt arrangements. - (5) Our obligation under our senior unsecured notes is classified as Level 3 and thus the fair value is determined using a widely accepted valuation technique, discounted cash flow analysis on the expected cash flows.
 The discount rate is measured based upon management's estimates of rates currently prevailing for comparable loans available to us, and instruments of comparable maturities.
-At June 30, 2022, the discount rate used to value our future cash outflow of our senior unsecured notes was 5.75% for those maturing before year 2030 and 6.25% for those maturing at or beyond year 2030.
+At September 30, 2022, the discount rate used to value our future cash outflow of our senior unsecured notes was 6.5% for those maturing before year 2030 and 7.0% for those maturing at or beyond year 2030.
 At December 31, 2021, the discount rate used to value our future cash outflow of our senior unsecured notes was 3.00% for those maturing before year 2030 and 3.25% for those maturing at or beyond year 2030.